<Home/Articles/Off the beaten track in Japan

 The Diamond Route

-A relatively new arrival on the Japanese tourism scene, the Diamond Route has been designed with those who love outdoor pursuits in mind.
-Get out into nature on a bike, on foot or by water, with multiple options to choose from and mountain trails, forests, rivers and gorges to explore.
-The infrastructure in this region is excellent and everything is set up for adventure sports, so all you have to do is enjoy the action and the great scenery – ending your exciting days with a relaxing soak in an onsen, perhaps.
+The Diamond Route is excellent for those who enjoy intense expeditions into nature — by bike, on foot, or by water, with mountain trails, forests, rivers, and gorges to explore.
+The infrastructure in this region is ideal for adventure sports, so all you have to do is get into the action and thrill to the great scenery — perhaps ending your action-packed days with a relaxing soak in an onsen (hot spring bath).

 Kegon Waterfall Japan